Will Anderson (singer): Influences

 In his teenage years, Anderson was a fan of Ben Folds Five, John Mayer and Dave Matthews Band: "Honestly, I think Dave Matthews Band is pretty much the reason we all wanted to be in a band.
 They were huge at the time we were coming together."
 Tragic Kingdom by No Doubt and Motorcade of Generosity by Cake were the first albums he ever bought.
 He has named Billy Joel, Paul Simon, Elton John, and Stevie Wonder as his top four songwriting influences, characterizing them as "classic singer-songwriters".
 He describes Sam Cooke as his favorite singer "of all time".

 Personal life

 Anderson lived in Nashville, Tennessee in from 2010 to 2016.
 "Everything here is about music, at least amongst my friends and I. It's fun to be in a place where everybody is thinking about writing ... and just loves talking about it."
 He owns a Maltese Chihuahua mix named Eddie.
-In 2017, Anderson married American poet Courtney Kampa.In November 2022, his wife Courtney passed away as a result of a car accident.
+In 2017, Anderson married American poet Courtney Kampa.
+On November 14, 2022, Kampa died in her sleep, at the age of 35.
+Her cause of death has not been revealed to the public.